 The library keeps the mailing addresses, telephone numbers, drivers' license numbers, and e-mail address of its patrons for purposes including, but not limited to, sending them hold notices, overdue notices, bills for lost materials, notices about library events and services, and library programs.
 If the patron is under age 18, the library also keeps the same information about the parent or legal guardian.
+DEPENDING ON THE LOCATION, THE LIBRARY MAY ALSO HAVE VIDEO SURVEILLANCE IMAGES.

-2. HOW DOES THE LIBRARY PROTECT PATRON CONFIDENTIALITY?
+HOW DOES THE LIBRARY PROTECT PATRON CONFIDENTIALITY?

-Unless required by law or court order, the library does not give out information about patron records, including any records which would personally identify a library patron, what titles a library patron has checked out or put on hold or about the number or the titles of overdue items in the patron's account, except to the cardholder and to those for whom the cardholder has signed a prior release.
-The library may disclose or use documents or other information only if there is no information from which a patron could be personally identified.
+Unless authorized by law, statute or court order, or as necessary for interlibrary loan or collections, the library does not give out information about patron records, including any records which would personally identify a library patron, what titles a library patron has checked out or put on hold or about the number or the titles of overdue items in the patron's account, except to the cardholder and to those for whom the cardholder has signed a prior release.
+The library may disclose or use documents or other information (including video surveillance) only if there is no specific information from which a patron could be personally identified as having obtained specific services, materials, or information resources from the library.